 This presentation has become Nova's most popular quilt guild program.
 She brings her vast collection of memorabilia with her for the audience to enjoy.

 Cotton has had an impact on civilization for centuries.
-Enjoy an in-depth look at how cotton has shaped our lives and at the manufacturing processes that brings us the beautiful fabrics we love.
+Enjoy an in-depth look at how cotton has shaped our lives and at the history of the fiber that brings us the beautiful fabrics we love, and its contemporary production on cotton farms in South Texas.

-This is a shortened presentation developed especially for civic groups who are accustomed to a presentation of approximately 30 minutes.
-This presentation looks into the type and style of fabrics and quilting that were typical of Colonial America.
+This presentation works well for civic groups who are accustomed to a presentation of approximately 30 minutes or it can be a full length presentation for quilt guilds.
+This lecture looks into the type and style of fabrics and quilting that were typical of Colonial America.

 Contact Nova to schedule a presentation for your group.